crofty13/Datadog/fargate/readme.md

 ### API Key?
-You need to add the Datadog API key before deploying these or they will not work.
+You need to add the Datadog API key before deploying these or they will not work..